XTLS/XTLS.github.io/content_en/guide/config.md

 }
 ```

-The server needs to be configured to ensure that the `id` and port are the same as the client's and you will be able to connect properly.
+The server needs to be configured to ensure that the `id` and the `port` are the same as the client's and you will be able to connect properly.

 <br />